United States Landscaping Market Size and Share

 United States Landscaping Market Analysis by Mordor Intelligence

-The United States landscaping market is valued at USD 186 billion in 2025 and is forecast to reach USD 245 billion by 2030, advancing at a 5.7% CAGR.
+The United States landscaping market size is valued at USD 186 billion in 2025 and is forecast to reach USD 245 billion by 2030, advancing at a 5.7% CAGR.
 Elevated spending on property enhancement, expanding subscriber-based lawn-care contracts, and rapid automation adoption are sustaining this growth momentum.
 Tight labor supply is accelerating investment in robotics and artificial intelligence tools that reduce crew hours while maintaining service quality.
 Commercial clients are upgrading sites to meet environmental, social, and governance targets, giving contractors with sustainable design capabilities a clear revenue premium.
 Consolidation remains brisk as private equity capital targets regional operators, yet the overall structure stays fragmented, preserving ample opportunity for new entrants to establish local footholds.

 Key Report Takeaways